MarouanDoulahiane/push_swap/README.md

 ### Used Algorithm

-The program uses a recursive quick-sort algorithm with the median as the pivot to achieve efficient sorting.
-If the number of elements to be sorted is 3 or less, a different sorting function is used.
-Two recursive functions are employed to sort the stacks: `quick_sort_a` and `quick_sort_b`.
+The program uses a `longest increasing subsequence` algorithm to push the numbers that are excluded from the subsequence to `stack B` to push them back to `stack A` using the cheapest moves after that we inset the numbers from `stack B` to A using the same way and don't forget the numbers inside the `stack A` already sorted because all number in the sequence is sorted.

 ## 📋 Testing